 * Free workouts in the park – When the weather heats up the parks promote getting outdoors by not only offering free yoga and bootcamp style classes, but other activities that will get your heart rate pumping, such as free rowing programs.

 Of course, you can also just bring a jump rope to the park and skip for 20 minutes to burn calories on par with a much longer stint on the treadmill, or if you’re lucky, your park may have a designated area for exercise type equipment.
 Failing that, the jungle gym can come in very handy for pull-ups, knee ups (work those abs), crunches, dips, etc.

 * Running or cycling meet up groups – These groups, and other activity / sports based meet ups, are usually free and will allow you to meet and get to know like minded people who can hopefully inspire you to keep showing up.
+Just read about the best shoes as per your requirement on shoehero.com and invest in one if you want to perform such activity regularly.
 It’s like having tons of work out buddies that won’t ever flake on you (at least one other person – the organizer – is bound to show up).

 * Pedal to the metal – Riding your bike (just avoid hills and steep inclines if you don’t want to build up the thighs too much) is a great way to get your heart rate pumping and burn calories.
 If you don’t have a bike but reside in a city with a bike share program, you have yet another way to get some exercise in on the cheap.
 Alternatively, a number of bike sharing websites have popped up that will allow you to rent your neighbor’s bike for as little as $5 a pop.

 * Workout DVD’s – The old standby, and again, how I originally got into shape, is fitness DVD’s.
 While many of the older ones can be found online, you can find these just as effective videos on the cheap on websites like craigslist and ebay, or even snag them for free on websites like free cycle or the library.